 What to do: Check the audio at the line output of the audio device.
+If the digital audio interface is used, ensure that the digital audio output of your audio source is active and delivers (non-zero) audio data.

 2nd possible cause: Faulty audio connection.